ansh1313/Project/README.md

 6) Lastly Python scraper.py and run the code and check the output.

 ![Screenshot (190)](https://user-images.githubusercontent.com/88348756/219866733-b635c6a3-13c1-4199-a9b6-0db0ef66dd7c.png)
-All the images can be seen that we search see the image below is that saved after taking the url
+All the images can be seen that we search. see the image below is that saved after taking the url
 ![Screenshot (191)](https://user-images.githubusercontent.com/88348756/219866816-283117c8-b30c-4389-b6c7-f4d96e694c6b.png)